mooreniemi/mooreniemi.github.io/_posts/2016-11-28-table-driven-methods.md

 Based on the `nextState` I calculate the new value of a cell on the next "turn" in the GOL, though if you wanted, there's no reason not to collapse this final step into the data structure we created.

-You could directly call a method based on where you index in to, roughly like so (didn't execute this):
+To do so, you could directly call a method based on where you index in to, roughly like so (didn't execute this):

 ```javascript
 // what we'll ultimately do to a cell depending on our conditional logic